danfaeh/connectfour/README.md

 3. open index.html
 4. $$$

- -html is in index.html
+ * html is in index.html
- -app is in app.js
+ * app is in app.js
- -css is in style.css
+ * css is in style.css

 Or visit the url [here!](http://exporter-tiger-32220.bitballoon.com/)

 ##Contributors
- 1.Ben
+ 1. Ben
- 2.Alex
+ 2. Alex
- 3.Ilias
+ 3. Ilias

  you guys helped alot, thank you.